Logging in to Studio Server using single sign-on (SSO) via Amazon Cognito is one of the ways of logging in to Studio Server using SSO.

 Unable to resolve the Identity Provider user to a Studio Server user.

-To resolve this, manually edit the user details in Cognito so that they are in sync again with Azure and Studio.
+To resolve this, manually edit the user details in Cognito so that they are in sync again with Entra ID and Studio.

-This will preserve the user and its preferences.
+This will preserve the user and their preferences.

 In case you delete the user in Cognito, you will also create a new user in Studio and the old user will still be present, but the user can log in to Studio again.